 Many Congolese became seriously ill on their way to Antwerp and at least eight people died after arrival into Antwerp.
 For the first time, the names of those that died in Antwerp have been revealed.

-A new exhibition in Antwerp aims to shine a light on the city’s connection with the Democratic Republic of the Congo—it highlights the tragic stories of the individuals that were shipped to the port city for the World Exhibitions and the role Antwerp played in perpetuating horrors against the Congolese people.
+A new exhibition, curated by Els De Palmenaer (Keeper of the Africa collection of the MAS) in collaboration with Nadia Nsayi (MAS curator representation), aims to shine a light on the city’s connection with the Democratic Republic of the Congo—it highlights the tragic stories of the individuals that were shipped to the port city for the World Exhibitions and the role Antwerp played in perpetuating horrors against the Congolese people.

 Diversity, inclusion, and decolonisation run the risk of becoming buzzwords to some but not at the Museum aan de Stroom.
 ‘100 x Congo’ at the MAS also showcases 100 examples of Congolese art ‘acquired’ by missionaries, ministers, scientists, and merchants at the height of the colonial period to question how masterpieces of Congo art came to find their place in the collection of the city’s museum.
 Were these pieces plundered or bartered?
 Were they purchased or gifted?
 Who were the original owners of the pieces and how did they get to Antwerp?
 Often the trail starts and ends with the Belgian provenance.